SpecFlowOSS/docs.specflow.org/roadmap.md

   - We will update our SpecFlow extension in order to support the upcoming release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/preview/vs2022/).

-- Sign-up for the [SpecFlow Gherkin Editor](https://app.specflow.org/gherkin-editor) without the need of a Microsoft account.

-  - We will enable the sign-up for your SpecFlow account with email and password.

 ### Discovery

+- Dark Mode support for the [SpecFlow Gherkin Editor](https://app.specflow.org/gherkin-editor)

+  - We will enable a way to switch between light and dark theme in order to increase the adoption across Developer and Tester.

 - Write and edit Gherkin feature files directly from a Git repository.

   - We will enable a way to connect, write, edit and save Gherkin feature files directly from a Git repository without the need of using an IDE.